volkfox/GPT-2-simplifier/README.md

 # 224n-final Project Winter 2020

+### Description.

+This is a Wikipedia Simplifier project.
+It trains a generator on Simple English and attempts to use it to transform regular Wikipedia articles, for example:

 ## Files:

 This repositary contains the traning set and a Pyton notebook for a Wikipedia Simplifier.